Personal service records: Australian service

 As a general guide, the colonial period records are held in state government archives, and post-Federation records are held by NAA, although there may be exceptions to this.

-The Memorial holds Australian Naval Force engagement and service records for the period 1903-1911 (AWM266).
+The Memorial holds Australian Naval Force engagement and service records, 1903-1911 (AWM266).
 Information includes:

 - full name